In echoes of Obama, Romney seeks to adopt mantle of change

 He said he would "reform healthcare to tame the growth in its cost," a reference to the overhaul Obama conducted of the U.S. healthcare system that Romney wants to repeal and replace.

-But he insisted he would preserve popular parts of the Obama healthcare law such as ensuring consumers with pre-existing medical conditions cannot be denied insurance coverage.
-(Writing by Steve Holland; Editing by Alistair Bell and Todd Eastham)
+But he insisted he would preserve popular parts of the Obama healthcare law such as ensuring consumers with pre-existing medical conditions cannot lose their insurance.